Faculty

 Romance Studies

-Twentieth century Latin American fiction; poetry and poetics; translation studies; song and songwriting; Jorge Luis Borges; Oulipo
+Twentieth and twenty-first century Latin American fiction; poetry and poetics; translation studies; song and songwriting; Jorge Luis Borges; Oulipo

 faculty photo